 Traditional Italian panettone is usually a rich and dense sweet bread made for Christmas.
 This simple and rustic family recipe for panettone has no rum-soaked raisins, nor are there any candied fruits.
-In fact, there are only three teaspoons of butter in this airy and light textured panettone.
+There are only three teaspoons of butter in this airy and light-textured panettone.
 Curious?
 Come and take a look!

 You know Christmas is approaching when you begin to see chestnuts, pomegranates and these cylindrical shaped Italian panettone proudly displayed in supermarkets and freshly made in bakeries… at least in my neck of the woods 🙂

 Panettone can be a little challenging to make at home, but somehow I managed to get great results on my first try!

-It is absolutely possible to make a panettone at home with the right equipment.
+It is possible to make panettone at home with the right equipment.
 One such item is the special paper baking mold with the special print.
 As the dough expands, it clings to the sides and creates a snug fit.

 There are also special panettone pans that can be purchased.
-They are usually tall and tubular in shape.
-That is what gives the panettone their distinguishable appearance.
+They are usually tall and tubular.
+That is what gives the panettone its distinguishable appearance.
 I read somewhere that you can also use a coffee tin as a replacement for the panettone pan.

 It also helps if you have a great recipe.
 Naturally, everyone has their definition of what makes a recipe great.
 I especially love this recipe because it is so light and airy, unlike the store-bought versions which can sometimes be very dense.

-Did you know leftover homemade panettone make the best bread pudding or even french toast?
+Did you know leftover homemade panettone makes the best bread pudding or even french toast?
 There’s another reason to love this recipe!

-Hopefully by now, I have peaked your curiosity about this Italian Christmas bread.
+Hopefully, by now, I have piqued your curiosity about this Italian Christmas bread.
 Are you ready to begin?
 Here we go!